 Light Absorbing Heating Method

-Currently, two scientific articles have been published in peer reviewed journals which use LAHM instruments:
+Currently, four scientific articles have been published in peer reviewed journals which use LAHM instruments:

-Kahn, Dierssen, Schwarz, Schmitt, Chlus, Hermanson, Painter, and McKnight 2017: Impacts of coal dust from an active mine on the spectral reflectance of Arctic surface snow in Svalbard, Norway.
+Khan, Dierssen, Schwarz, Schmitt, Chlus, Hermanson, Painter, and McKnight, 2017: Impacts of coal dust from an active mine on the spectral reflectance of Arctic surface snow in Svalbard, Norway.
 Journal of Geophysical Research: Atmospheres, vol. 122, 1767-1778.
 Link to article

 Several additional publications are in preparation or in review.

 Instrument and equipment prices

 If you are interested in an instrument, the cost is $1500.
 This includes the instrument, all software necessary for operation, and analysis.
 We calibrate each instrument after manufacture and adjust analysis software for your specific instrument.

 Also included is either an in person demonstration / lesson on how to use the instrument or a skype video session if it isn't possible to visit the site.

 We will also sell equipment for sampling if you are unable to afford an instrument and can analyze your filters after you collect them.
 Prices range from $15 to $20 per sample depending on the quantity.
 This includes all equipment necessary for collecting the samples plus analysis after you return the filters.

 Contact us at: naturalsystemsresearch (at) gmail (dot) com